jlaufenb/collar-viewer/README.md

 `if (!require("shiny")) install.packages("shiny")`
 `shiny::runGitHub( "collar-viewer", "USFWS", launch.browser=T)`

+You can run the app using the example dataset found in `/data`.

 ## Description
 An R shiny app for visualizing and summarizing GPS collar data.
 Currently, users upload a RData file that contains a dataframe named "dat".
 This dataframe at a minimum contains unprojected GPS fixes